JarekB-dev/byron-air/README.md

 ## Flow

-As an employee in Airline industry, I decided to create Airline Ticket Booking System as my Project 3.
-Before developing ByronAir application I had to come up with general logic that application will follow.
-I used Lucid to generate flow chart that helped me to visualize what application needs to do.
+As an employee in the airline industry, I decided to create an airline ticket booking system for my third project.
+My first step in developing the ByronAir application was to come up with the general logic the application will follow.
+Using Lucid, I created a flow chart that helped me visualize what the application needs to do.
+This enabled me to think of the various features and functions the application should have, and the order in which they should be executed.
+It also gave me a clear understanding of how the different parts of the application interact with each other.

 ![Lucid Chart](assets/images/flow_chart.png)